Maru-ko/recipeboss/First_Meeting/notes_1.md

 I deleted a few lines here to test merge conflict- Ainaa

+*Hey so I'm assuming we can have multiple branches of changes and them merge them?
+What I readz online is that we would have to coordinate when we woud push, so I guess everytime we pull first then push any changes* - Marcos

 An application that tracks team names and members, for sports or other activities.

 A survey application that asks a set of questions and persists the answers for display in a report.
 To add more complexity, responses could be stored in files based on the current time (to avoid collisions).